-His first film documented a visit by US President Lyndon B Johnson to New Zealand in 1966.
-Between then and 1969, Hiles made commercials for Stan Wemyss, who ran a production house out of what is now Wellington's Penthouse cinema.
+Hiles first became hooked on photography after getting a stills camera around age eight.
+In 1963 romance led him to New Zealand, where he joined advertising agency J. Inglis Wright.
+His first film documented a 1966 visit by American President Lyndon B Johnson.
+Between then and 1969, Hiles made dozens of adverts for Stan Wemyss, who ran a production house out of what is now Wellington's Penthouse cinema.

-In 1980, Hiles and his partner, Fair Go presenter Judith Fyfe, set up independent production company City Associates.
-Hiles focussed on social and arts documentaries, and later interactive projects like Waiorongomai - Waters of Repute.
+Soon after another of state television's shake-ups, Hiles and his partner, Fair Go presenter Judith Fyfe, quit.
+They launched independent production company City Associates in 1980, focussing on social and arts documentaries, and later, interactive projects like Waiorongomai - Waters of Repute (1996).

-In 2009 he announced the beginning of a decade-long, multi-documentary project, chronicling artist Michael Smither at work in his eighth decade.
+In 2009 Hiles announced the beginning of a decade-long, 10 documentary project, chronicling Smither at work in his eighth decade.
 The first film, Michael Smither: Shared Harmonics, was released in September 2009.
-A number of the Smither films have debuted in the yearly round of local film festivals; second film Artist in Residence was invited to the Cinema des Antipodes festival in France.
+Many of the Smither documentaries debuted in the yearly round of local film festivals; second film Artist in Residence was invited to French fest Cinema des Antipodes.

 Hiles' screen experience proved useful early in director Peter Jackson's career.
 In the mid 1980s Hiles' "good pal", NZ Film Commission executive director Jim Booth, asked him to assess a tale of alien takeover that had been filming for three years.
 Hiles was impressed by Jackson's talent, and the "delightful" amateur cast; the film was "cheeky.
 It has a rich naivety about it."
 In helping shepherd Bad Taste through to completion, Hiles enlisted the help of industry friends for some of the more ambitious scenes.
 "It was the first time I had worked on somebody else's project."
 He was proud of sourcing a car for an exploding car scene for only $30.